 - Troubleshooting and programming PLC’s

 What you should know—for 8 months of the year (winter), the heat from molten rock will be your friend.
 But during the summer you’ll be able to cancel your hot yoga classes 😉

 Anywhere from 1 to 25 years of Industrial Electric experience makes you an ideal candidate for this.
 So even if you’re just starting out in your career, please give me a call.

 ~ Carla Schmid, Recruiter

-Location: Buffalo-Niagara RegionType: Full Time JobJob No. 10631-17358Status: OpenKeyword(s): Manufacturing Trades, Electric, Maintenance Electrician, Maintenance Mechanic, MillwrightDate Printed: Mar 31, 2020Register now to apply for this job
+Location: Buffalo-Niagara RegionType: Full Time JobJob No. 10631-17358Status: ClosedKeyword(s): Manufacturing Trades, Electric, Maintenance Electrician, Maintenance Mechanic, MillwrightDate Printed: May 21, 2022Register now to learn about jobs like this

 327 Niagara Street